k1ut3h/k1ut3h/README.md

-Hello my name is k1ut3h and i like to code all kinds of things
+Hello my name is k1ut3h and i like to code.